ixc/django-access-log/docs/index.md

 # Overview

-Track and generate statistics for of user access to your Django model instances in your project.
+Track and generate statistics for user access to your Django model instances in your project.

 ## Table of Contents